nnaumenko/metaf/docs/sphinx/api_reference.rst

 			Ceiling height.
 Use :cpp:func:`height()` for ceiling height value.
 Use :cpp:func:`runway()` and :cpp:func:`direction()` for the location where ceiling is reported.

-			.. note:: CAVOK group (:cpp:enumerator:`metaf::FixedGroup::Type::CAVOK`) is also used to indicate no cloud below 5000 feet (1500 meters) and no cumulonimbus or towering cumulus clouds.
+			.. note:: CAVOK group (:cpp:enumerator:`metaf::KeywordGroup::Type::CAVOK`) is also used to indicate no cloud below 5000 feet (1500 meters) and no cumulonimbus or towering cumulus clouds.

 		.. cpp:enumerator:: VARIABLE_CEILING